Glans penis: Clinical significance

 The epithelium of the glans penis consists of mucosal tissue.
 Birley et al. report that excessive washing with soap may dry the mucous membrane which covers the glans penis and cause non-specific dermatitis.
 The condition is described as an inflammation of the skin, often caused by an irritating substance or a contact allergy.
 Sensitivity to chemicals in certain products can cause an allergic reaction, including irritation, itching and rash.

 Inflammation of the glans penis is known as balanitis.
 It is a treatable condition that occurs in about 3–11% of males (up to 35% of diabetic males).
 Edwards reported that it is generally more common in males who have poor hygiene habits or have not been circumcised.
 It has many causes, including irritation or infection with a wide variety of pathogens.
 Symptoms of balanitis may appear suddenly or develop gradually.
 They might include pain, irritation, redness or red patches on the glans penis.
 Careful identification of the cause with the aid of patient history, physical examination, swabs and cultures, and biopsy are essential in order to determine the proper treatment.

 The meatus (opening) of the urethra located at the tip of the glans might become subject to meatal stenosis, a condition mostly seen as a late complication of circumcision.
 It occurs in about 2–20% of circumcised boys and it is rarely seen in uncircumcised men.
 It is characterized by a narrowing of the meatus, which might cause sudden or often urges to urinate and burning during the process.

+For some individuals who experience difficulty in achieving full glanular engorgement of glans penis, they may be diagnosed with soft glans syndrome (glans insufficiency syndrome).
+It is often undiagnosed in the general population due to the lack of a standardized nomenclature.